TheJumpCloud/support/_posts/2023-03-23-Rename-Local-Username.md

 ```

-The resulting `MigrateUsers.CSV` from this script should be uploaded to a publicly accessible location.
+The resulting `MigrateUsers.CSV` should be uploaded directly to a JumpCloud Command.

 ## Add the scripts to JumpCloud